Are Unemployment Benefits Causing A Worker Shortage? No One Knows For Sure.

 There are plenty of anecdotal examples to back up each side.
-But just what is happening in the labor market — and the effect of the contentious $300 weekly federal boost extended by Congress in the most recent March stimulus package — remains unclear.READ MORE: More Than 15,000 Unemployment Claims Filed In Maryland Last Week
+But just what is happening in the labor market — and the effect of the contentious $300 weekly federal boost extended by Congress in the most recent March stimulus package — remains unclear.READ MORE: 'This Is A Step Toward Healing For Us' Family Reacts To Arrest Of Suspects In Murder Of Israeli Tourist, Efraim Gordon

 About half of economists say they are uncertain whether the supplement is a major disincentive for lower-wage workers, according to a survey published last week by the Initiative on Global Markets at the University of Chicago’s Booth School of Business.
 Some 28% believe that it is, while 16% feel it is not.